Do You Want a Wild Animal Pet? Oh, Deer!

 Wild deer are fairly docile, timid and cautious creatures, but meeting a 250 lb. buck, or a protective mommy doe in a confined space is not something you want to do.

-They have hard sharp hooves and will use them if they feel threatened.The people have since moved away, and the herds have dispersed somewhat returning to a more natural diet.
+They have hard sharp hooves and will use them to inflict serious injury if they feel threatened.The people have since moved away, and the herds have dispersed somewhat, returning to a more natural diet.

-I'm sure that they are disappointed and miss the free lunch, but they will be better off in the long run.
+I'm sure that they are disappointed and miss the free lunch, but they are better off in the long run.

 Human residents will be less likely to have so many of them outwitting the fences around their vegetable plots and flower gardens.